France national football team manager

-Didier Deschamps was named manager of the France national team on 8 July 2012.
+Zinedine Zidane was named manager of the France national team on 28 July 2026.

 The France national football team manager was first established on 25 April 1964 following the appointment of the country's first national football team manager Henri Guérin.
 Before this, the France national football team was selected by a selection committee, a process in which the French Football Federation would select coaches and trainers from within the country or abroad to prepare the side for single games and tournaments, but with all decisions ultimately remaining under the control of the committee.

 History

 USFSA

 In the early 20th century, the figure of manager as known today did not yet exist, so it was the captain who had the duty of making up the line-ups and dictating the tactics to be followed; therefore, some French football historians have argued that the first coach of France was Eugène Fraysse, the captain of the French team at the 1900 Olympic Games, who decided to select mostly players from the same club to ensure the cohesion of the team.

 The era of the captains came to an end with the introduction of the Commission Centrale d'Association, a selection committee headed by the USFSA.
 The first chairman of this committee was Robert Guérin, founder of FIFA, who organized France's inaugural match in May 1904 and then coached the team from the sidelines with the help of Ernest Weber, the correspondent for the French newspaper L'Auto, who remained a very present and influential figure in the locker room of the national team until 1907.
 In 1906, Guérin resigned from his position at the USFSA, which included that of coach of the Blues, (Note: Some sources wrongly state that Guérin coached France until 1908.) and was replaced by André Espir, Parisian, and André Billy, Northerner.
 During the years of Guérin, the French team was largely made up of only Parisians, but under Billy, the Northerners made their entrance on a large scale, thus suddenly "de-Parisianized" the selection.